Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh once kicked a baby beluga whale into puberty.
+CHUCK NORRIS SMELLS LIKE SHIT

-Updated on: [17/11/2024]
+Updated on: [18/11/2024]
 <!-- #jokeEnd -->